 a.
 Life Coping Skills.
-Demonstrated by the enhancement of self-esteem and self-worth, understanding of basic economics and personal financial management, drug and alcohol avoidance strategies, and coping strategies such as dealing with conflict, death or separation of loved ones, skills required to obtain and maintain employment, understanding group dynamics and developing win-win strategies through conflict resolution techniques.
+Demonstrated by the enhancement of self-esteem and self-worth, understanding of basic economics and personal financial management, and coping strategies such as dealing with conflict, death or separation of loved ones, skills required to obtain and maintain employment, understanding group dynamics and developing win-win strategies through conflict resolution techniques.